 Creating a strong community among our classroom parents is essential too.
 I need parents’ support and participation in their child’s education.
 Schools can be a place where parents make connections with each other and feel a sense of belonging.
 This can be especially comforting when extended families are a world away.
 I also want the parents of my students to feel “We can accomplish more together than we can alone.”

 To promote solid relationships with my parents, I use email as a tool to communicate with families every day.
 I start this process before school even begins.
-As soon as records are available listing family data including email addresses, I copy email addresses into a "class group."
-I send out a welcome "test" message to work out all delivery kinks.
+As soon as records are available listing family data, including email addresses, I copy email addresses into a “class group.”
+I send out a welcome “test” message to work out any delivery kinks.

 Hello!
 Just a quick note to put your mind at ease; the morning is off to a wonderful start.
-First thing we did was to find the bathrooms!
-That's always good information to have.
-From there, we gathered on the floor by the rocking chair and learned to sing our "We Welcome You to School" song.
-After that, it was time for "specials" – these are the enrichment classes your children will have each week.
+First thing we did was find the bathrooms!
+That’s always good information to have.
+From there, we gathered on the floor by the rocking chair and learned to sing our “We Welcome You to School” song.
+After that, it was time for “specials”—these are the enrichment classes your children will have each week.
 Today we went to art class, and that is where our class is now.
-I'll pick the children up at 9:05, and then I've got a special story to read — Miss Bindergarten Gets Ready for Kindergarten.
+I’ll pick the children up at 9:05, and then I’ve got a special story to read—Miss Bindergarten Gets Ready for Kindergarten.
 I can already tell this is a happy group of children from all the smiles on their faces.
 Thank you for sharing them with me.

-From this point forward, I send a quick "Daily Activities" email after school each afternoon with bulleted highlights of the day.
-I want parents to be aware of how hard we work, and the important things we've accomplished as they happen.
-My ultimate goal is to give parents some "talking points" for the dinner table.
-Dads and Moms, especially those who travel, have commented how they feel connected with their child's day.
-I've even had grandparents from all corners of the country ask to be added to the list.
+From this point forward, I send a quick “Daily Activities” email after school each afternoon with bulleted highlights of the day.
+I want parents to be aware of how hard we work, and the important things we’ve accomplished as they happen.
+My ultimate goal is to give them some “talking points” for the dinner table.
+Dads and moms, especially those who travel, have commented on how it helps them feel connected with their child’s day.
+I’ve even had grandparents from all corners of the country ask to be added to the list.
 What a great way to stay in touch!
 Of course, not all parents have access to email.
 For those parents, I combine the daily entries into one document.
 On Friday, I print it out and send the paper home that day.